 • Emotional Responsibility : identifying them, AND know they come from inside, rather than caused by other people, places or things

-• Self-control: accept & control your passions, impulses & desires.
-Can handle stress well, ‘let go’ & detach, know when you’re powerless over a situation
+• Self-control: accept & control our passions, impulses & desires.
+Can handle stress well, ‘let go’ & detach, know when we’re powerless over a situation

-• Self-esteem: have inner fulfillment, enjoy life, experience yourself as one source of love.
-Have understanding, insight
+• Self-esteem: have inner fulfillment, enjoy life, experience ourself as one source of love.
+Have understanding of & insight into reality.

 2. Psychological / Mental

 • Cognitive Responsibility: be accountable for thoughts – beliefs, opinions & prejudices.
 Handle finances, have good work habits & are reliable